Purdue-CS193/lab-1-agarw168/index.md

 **Some things I like about the CS 193 class are:**
--it is managed completely by undergraduate students -it is a relaxed environment
+- it is managed completely by undergraduate students
+- it is a relaxed environment
--the TAs are very understanding and helpful
+- the TAs are very understanding and helpful
--the lab is fun
+- the lab is fun

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.